A Lightweight Optimization Framework for Estimating 3D Brain Tumor Infiltration

 \section{Results}

 We evaluate our results mainly on the GliODIL dataset with 152 patients.
-We measure the recurrence coverage, that is, the ratio of tumor recurrence, which is covered by the proposed radiation plan.
-A qualitative assessment of how our method compares against the current standard procedure is shown in Figure \ref{fig:exampleImages}.
-The visual assessment highlights the crucial role of the edema region.
-Although it is ignored in the standard procedure, there is a clear indication that edema has a predictive correlation with tumor recurrence.
-We find this is also the largest benefit over the best baseline method, "static grid discretization".
+A qualitative assessment of how our method compares against the current clinical gold standard is shown in Figure \ref{fig:exampleImages}.
+Although it is ignored in the clinical standard, there is a clear indication that edema has a predictive correlation with tumor recurrence.
+This is also the most significant benefit over the best baseline method, "static grid discretization".

-The quantitative results of our method are shown in Table \ref {table:validation_combined}.
-We compare our data to the state-of-the-art models in our field, \cite{balcerak2023individualizing,ezhov2023learn,Weidner2024}.
-We see that our method outperforms all existing methods in predicting any recurrence, meaning edema, necrosis, or enhancing core, and also in predicting only contrast-enhancing tumor recurrence, while only the worst thresholds lead to significant results, which occurs due to the applied non-parametric rank test.

 As it is unclear which tumor concentrations are visible in MR images, we tested an extensive, medically plausible range of thresholds $\tau_{\text{Core}}$ and $\tau_{\text{Edema}}$.
 For our comparison on recurrence prediction, these tumor thresholds can also be interpreted as the weighting between the importance of tumor core \textit{vs.} edema.
-We show the sweep over those thresholds in Figure \ref{fig:sweep}.
+We show the sweep over those thresholds in Figure \ref{fig:exampleImages}c.
 In general, we do not find a large variation for different thresholds.
 Predicting the enhancing recurrence is slightly easier when selecting a high core threshold.
 For the "any recurrence" prediction, we find an optimal outcome at ($\tau_\text{Core} = 0.6$, $\tau_\text{Edema} = 0.2$).

-We assume this relatively even distribution of the tumor concentration range between 0 and 1 leaves a good distance between two thresholds, holding an optimal range that fits the physics loss.
+The quantitative results are shown in Table \ref {table:validation_combined}, where we compare our data to the state-of-the-art models, \cite{balcerak2023individualizing,ezhov2023learn,Weidner2024}.
+We see that our method significantly outperforms all existing methods in predicting "any recurrence", meaning edema, necrosis, or enhancing core, and also in predicting only contrast-enhancing tumor recurrence while only partly significant.